knoidable/SourceMod-SQL-Whois/README.md

 It's not perfect, and there's a few things I wanted to add but never got to, but it is really rather good.

 ## Dependencies
-MariaDB or MySQL database.
+[SQL admins](https://wiki.alliedmods.net/SQL_Admins_(SourceMod)) enabled and running off a MariaDB or MySQL database.
 Does not work with SQLite!

 ## Features
 - records kicks and bans with reasons on a player's record